natnicha/BeAcross/_backend/api_docs/auth_forgot_password.md

 # ** [POST] Forgot Password **

-To get a new password, when forgetting the new one.
+To get a new password, when forgetting the current one.

 ## Request